-WPU offers counseling, disability services and general health services through its Wellness Center.
+WPU offers professional counseling, support for students with disabilities and general health services through its Wellness Center.

-We have an on-site mental health counselor, nurse, physician, and disability services experts.
-Our experienced staff can help with everything from the common cold to home sickness.
+We have on-site mental health counselors, nurses, a physician, and disability services experts.
+Our experienced staff can help with everything from the common cold to homesickness.

-Students can take advantage of free services and clinics, including free STD testing, flu shots, stress reliever events, physical exams, and even drunk driving awareness programs.
+Students can take advantage of services and clinics, including free STD testing, flu shots, stress management events, physical exams, and even drunk driving awareness programs.

 All medical records of services received in the Wellness Center are confidential and maintained separately from your student and academic records.
 Student medical information may not be released without written authorization or if required by law.

 WPU offers a wide variety of health services within its Wellness Center.
-Our experienced staff provides routine treatment for minor illnesses and injuries and health education in various forms.
-Routine exams and care on campus is free to all full-time students; others students can be seen for a small fee.
+Our experienced staff members provide routine treatment for minor illnesses and injuries and health education in various forms.
+Routine exams and care on campus is free to all full-time residential students; other students can be seen for a small fee.